HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 ![right raw data table](images/raw_data3.png)

 Quantity value types must include a unit value given as a Q ID.
 That Q ID must be from the Wikibase being written to and not the Wikidata Q ID for the unit.
 The language of monolingual text values is not specified in the data CSV because it's given in the mapping file.
 Here's a [link to the CSV with the raw data](https://github.com/HeardLibrary/linked-data/blob/master/wikibase/vanderbot/statues_raw.csv).

+**Some datasets to play with uploading**

+There are two directories that have `config.yaml` mapping files and some raw data to populate generated CSVs with: [chemical element data](https://github.com/HeardLibrary/linked-data/tree/master/wikibase/vanderbot/elements) and [data about states in the United States](https://github.com/HeardLibrary/linked-data/tree/master/wikibase/vanderbot/states).
+Before uploading these data as items in your own Wikibase, you will need to create properties with appropriate value types to match those listed in the mapping files, and change the P IDs in the mapping file to match those properties.

+You also will need to create items to use as values for some of the properties that require items as values.
+Notably, the capital column in the states table requires item values.
+So first you should use the `config_capital.yaml` file to create corresponding capital items, then paste their Q IDs into the `capital` column of the states table.

 # Uploading the data